encodeous/dirtyproxy/README.md

 A quick and easy proxy scraper!

-*That does not mean it lacks features ;)*
+*That does not mean it lacks features* ;)

 ## Features

-- High Performance Asynchronous Scraping
+- High-Performance Asynchronous Scraping
 - Highly Configurable
 - Comes with proxy checker
 - Comes with a default list of proxy sites
-- Lightweight (~6% CPU usage on 4-core i7)
+- Lightweight (~6% CPU usage on a 4-core i7)
 - Filter unique proxies

 ## Usage